-PROBLEM: Prior to passage of HF 516, the county commissioner of elections was required to begin mailing absentee ballots out to those who had requested one "as soon as ballots were printed."
+Prior to passage of House File 516, the county commissioner of elections was required to begin mailing absentee ballots to those who had requested one "as soon as ballots were printed."
 In addition, the commissioner of elections was required to provide access to absentee voting in person at the commissioner's office also when the ballots were made available but no sooner than 40 days prior to the election.
 After HF 516, both processes now cannot begin until 29 days prior to the election.
 With an increased number of voters utilizing the absentee process, shortening the number of days that voters have access to absentee ballots is not only problematic to the voter, it is also problematic for the commissioner's office and staff.

-SOLUTION: Reinstate the language in Iowa Code prior to HF 516 that would allow county commissioners of elections the ability to mail absentee ballots after they are available and to allow absentee ballot voting at the commissioner's office 40 days prior to the election.
+ISAC supports the reinstatement of the language in lowa Code prior to HF 516 that would allow county commissioners of elections the ability to mail absentee ballots after they are available and to allow absentee ballot voting at the commissioner's office 40 days prior to the election.